team-drift/Synolo/Docs/cmake.md

 Once the Synolo Library is compiled, we add subdirectories (listed in CMakeLists.txt) and these subdirectories hold their own CMakeLists.txt file
     The subdirectories are able to run using the Synolo Library

+    Current subdirectories
+        demos - Holds files to run a demo test_lib - Holds file meant to test the Synolo lib

 Refer To CMakeLists.txt in root directory for comments explaining the file